Betty White, 98, Reportedly Being ‘Careful’ During Coronavirus Pandemic

 The site also claimed that Betty — who has credited eating hot dogs for her long life — is being so cautious that she’s not even leaving her estate to head to the grocery store and has any essential errands “taken care of” for her so that she can continue to stay safe indoors.

-As for what the star is getting up to as she rides out the COVID-19 outbreak, the outlet’s insider shared that Betty is taking things nice and easy and has been “spending all of her time inside and relaxing through her quarantine.”
+As for what the star has been up to as she rides out the COVID-19 outbreak, the outlet’s insider shared that Betty is taking things nice and easy while “spending all of her time inside and relaxing through her quarantine.”

-The whole of Los Angeles is currently under a compulsory stay-at-home order that was issued to everyone living in California last week.
-The Los Angeles Times reports that 83 people have already died in the state, with more than 4,000 confirmed cases.
+The whole of Los Angeles is currently under a compulsory stay-at-home order that was issued in California last week.
+The Los Angeles Times reports that 83 people have died in the state, with more than 4,000 confirmed cases.

-Many fans have been sharing love and concern for Betty online after research showed that those in their 70s or older and anyone with pre-existing medical conditions are most at risk of experiencing the most severe symptoms if they catch coronavirus.
+Many fans have been sharing love and concern for Betty online after research showed that those in their 70s or older and anyone with preexisting medical conditions are the most at risk of experiencing severe symptoms if they catch coronavirus.

 “Can someone please check on Betty White??
 We must protect her from coronavirus,” one person tweeted.

-“The more of you that stay home, the less chance their is that Betty White will contract coronavirus. that should be reason enough to #StayHome,” another person said.
+“The more of you that stay home, the less chance their [sic] is that Betty White will contract coronavirus. that should be reason enough to #StayHome,” another person said.

 Another recent tweet read, “If you’re not doing #SocialDistanacing for yourself, do it for #bettywhite. #coronavirus.”